epomatti/stressbox/README.md

 ## Endpoints

-Stressbox is published as a web application container.
-Simply run the image in your cluster and call the utility endpoints.
+Stressbox is a web application published as a container.
+Deploy it to your cluster and use the endpoints:

 | Endpoint | Functionality | Example |
 |----------|-------------|---------|